gilbarbara/react-joyride/docs/props.md

 The only required prop is `steps` with an array of [steps](step.md).
 Below is the complete list of possible props and options:

-{% hint style="info" %} ▶︎ indicates the default value if there's one You can check the types definition for the props [here](https://github.com/gilbarbara/react-joyride/blob/main/src/types/components.ts) {% endhint %}
+{% hint style="info" %} ▶︎ indicates the default value if there's one.
+You can check the definition of the type for the props [here](https://github.com/gilbarbara/react-joyride/blob/main/src/types/components.ts) {% endhint %}

 **beaconComponent** `ElementType<BeaconRenderProps>`
-A React component to use instead the default Beacon.
+A React component to use instead of the default Beacon.
 Check [custom components](custom-components.md) for details.

 **callback** `() => CallBackProps`
 A function to be called when Joyride's state changes.
 It returns a single parameter with the state.